 Evaluating the Offer

-Before receiving any offers, you should clearly identify what you want and what you need (and know the difference between the two).
+As you are interviewing, you should clearly identify what you want and what you need (and know the difference between the two).
 You will also need to determine what your skills are worth in today’s marketplace.

 Here are some aspects of the job to weigh:

 - Position: Make sure that you are aware of the position being offered, including the job duties, work environment, advancement opportunities, and the location of the position.

 - Start Date: Though the company may want you to begin working right away, be sure that you have enough time to mentally and physically begin.

 - Salary: Research the appropriate salary range for someone with your major, degree and experience in your chosen field.
 Salary surveys contain good salary data and averages while salary calculators give you information on how geographic location changes the cost of living and affects your salary.
 Recommended sites include Salary.com, SalaryExpert.com, NACE Salary Calculator, and Glassdoor.com.